Permission to establish a mission in Fullerton is requested by Rev. Msgr. Leo Fink, pastor of Sacred Heart Church, Allentown. (December 27, 1927)

 Permission is requested from the Archbishop to establish mission church as a parish with a resident pastor (September 22, 1930).
 Unfortunately, permission is not granted.

 Permission is requested from the Archbishop to establish mission church as a parish with a resident pastor.
-Unfortunately, try #2 is not successful and permission again is not granted.
+Unfortunately, the second try is not successful and permission is denied.

 Permission is requested from the Archbishop to establish the mission church as a parish with a resident pastor.
 Third time is the charm.
 Permission is granted.